 Lets you disable automatic formatting like smart quotes and automatic paragraph creation, and use raw HTML/JS/CSS code in your posts without WordPress messing it up.

-The free version only supports the HTML editor.
-Get the Pro version if you want to be able to switch between HTML and the Visual editor without WordPress messing up your content.
+The free version only supports editing posts in the Text tab (called “HTML” in older WordPress versions).
+Get the Pro version if you want to be able to switch between Text and the Visual editor without WordPress messing up your content.

-To prevent a part of your post or page from being filtered by WordPress, switch to the HTML editor and wrap it in
+To prevent a part of your post or page from being filtered by WordPress, switch to the Text/HTML editor and wrap it in